ecadlabs/taquito/integration-tests/README.md

 ## How to Run the Integration Tests Against a Local Sandbox

+**Note: The recommended method to run tests is against testnets, not sandboxes.
+Running all tests against a sandbox can fail randomly, while running individual tests usually passes.**

 To prepare to run the integration tests against a local sandbox, perform the following steps:

 1. Set environment variables